 National Crisis Textline: Text "hello" to 741-741

-A&M-SA Office of Student Counseling & Wellness Services (SC&WS) provides a 2 to 3 hour workshop focused on suicide prevention and intervention for students, faculty and staff.
-Based on the topic and the desire to have more trained Suicide Prevention Gatekeepers, SC&WS does invite community entities to contact our office for more information (210) 784-1331 and/or R.S.V.P. for one of the below workshops.
+Based on the topic and the desire to have more trained Suicide Prevention Gatekeepers, SC&WS does invite community entities to contact our office for more information (210) 784-1331 and/or R.S.V.P. for one of our workshops.
 SC&WS does prioritize students, faculty and staff; therefore, community entities may not receive all of the training materials.

 Please take the time to review a short 5 minute video that highlights the warning signs of suicide, how to directly ask someone if they are thinking about suicide, and how to get a loved one to the appropriate help.
 This initiative is a result of a new Texas State law which requires that suicide prevention and mental health information be shared with all entering college students.